thaljef/App-Cleo/README.md

 # LIMITATIONS

 `cleo` only works on Unix-like platforms.
 It may work on Windows if you use Cygwin.
-Personally, I have only used `cleo` on Mac OS X.  You mileage may vary.
+Personally, I have only used `cleo` on Mac OS X.

 # TODO